 Crown Lanta’s Island Welcome

-There’s a few lovely places to stay in Koh Lanta, but we lucked out with one of the best.
+There are a few lovely places to stay in Koh Lanta, but we lucked out with one of the best.
 On the north side of the island, most of the Crown Lanta Resort is perched on cliffs, overlooking the sea and sky.
 It’s luxurious without being pretentious, and the perfect place to wile away the hours on the island.

-Rooms vary, as some are more condo-style around the gardens while other line the cliffs and boast private infinity pools.
+Rooms vary, as some are more condo-style around the gardens while others line the cliffs and boast private infinity pools.
 Beds are so soft and welcomed after a long day of adventuring around the island.
 Giant, sunny shower spaces are also a lovely feature, along with generous lounge spaces and plenty of storage.

 Staying at the Crown Lanta is a vacation in itself.
 A highlight was a private Thai cooking class that went over the basics and a few fun dishes.
 After our food tours in Bangkok and trying lots of mysterious (yet delicious) meals, we were thrilled to re-create some of our favorites.
 Like the clear soup called Tom Yum Kung – although my assistant kept laughing when I tried to hide the chilies and leave them out!
 The trick is to have oil super hot for frying and flavor.
-It lead to a few shoot flames and yelps, but no one was harmed in the creation in delicious Thai food.
+It led to a few shoot flames and yelps, but no one was harmed in the creation of delicious Thai food.